LeoUtas/fishingvizr/README.md

 #### Package installation: devtools::install_github("LeoUtas/fishingvizr")

 #### The first step is visiting (https://globalfishingwatch.org/our-apis/) to register and request an API access token.
 It is required to have access to GFW API.
-The next step is determining the fishing area/s, then applying the following functions.
+Secondly, it is determining the fishing area/s.
+The next step is running the following functions.

 #### get_rasters() requests fishing effort data from the GFW API and turns the data into a data frame.
 It takes the following arguments: